AdamXweb/AdamXweb.github.io/content/blog/speeding-up-e-mails-and-ditching-the-mx-server.md

 \- Our DNS is managed by Cloudflare, which makes switching MX records super easy and quick.
 \- Users who had Mailboxes on Cpanel won't receive mail there anymore, but at the new address
 \- Privacy may be compromised using Google's services (if that's where you're forwarding emails to)

+#### Step 1

+Set up Redundancies

+Before making the switch, first it's time to set up ImprovMX, and configure all the e-mail aliases.

 Feel free to reach out by twitter and start a conversation!